StatCan/aaw/docs/en/index.md

   for wider release.

-We will give an overview of the technologies here, and in the next sections there will be a more in-depth FAQ of each of them.
+We will give an overview of the technologies here, and in the next sections there will be a more in-depth description of each of them.

 <!-- prettier-ignore -->
 !!! example "Browse some datasets"